Oliverbarbara/Oliverbarbara/README.md

 👋 Hello, I'm Barbara!

 About Me:
-👩‍💻 I'm Barbara, a passionate software developer on a mission to create impactful solutions.
+👩‍💻 A passionate software developer on a mission to create impactful solutions.
 My coding journey is woven with expertise in technologies like C#, Blazor, Microservices, Azure, Docker, and MongoDB.

 Current Focus:
 🌐 Currently, I'm immersed in a fascinating project involving the development of a comprehensive application for the Angolan government.
 This system facilitates the control and management of petroleum, gas, and mineral resources, contributing to efficient governance.